avibrazil/investorzilla/README.md

 All or some or each of your investments are internally normalized into a single “fund” with **number of shares** and **share value**.
-From there, multiple visualizations are possible, such as:
+From there, multiple visualizations are possible.

 ## Install and Run
 Runs on macOS, Windows, Linux or anywhere Python, Pandas and Streamlit can be installed.

 ### Install
-After getting Python installed, install also some requirements as:
+After getting Python 3 installed, install also some requirements as:

 ```shell
 pip3 install -r requirements.txt --user